-The impact in exchange rates on the Company's financial assets and liabilities is minimal.
-As such, the effect of a sensitivity analysis on the Company's profit before tax would be negligible.
+The Company's financial assets mainly comprise of Bank balances and Loans given to group companies.
+The impact in exchange rates on the bank balances is minimal.
+However, there is a loan given denominated in USD on which exchange differences would arise on periodic reset of exchange rates.
+As such, the effect of a sensitivity analysis on the Company's profit before tax is as below.